<< <%SKIN-STRTRANS-SYNTOC%> >>

 •We will take care of regular backups, so you don't have to.

-•Your existing database from other versions of ACCOUNTS can be converted to a Web Network Version database.
+•Your existing database from other versions of ACCOUNTS can be uploaded to become a Web Network Version database, or downloaded back down if you decide to go back to another version.

 •Depending on the speed of your Internet connection, this version will generally be noticeably slower than running other versions with the database on your own computer, or even on a local network with the regular Local Network Versions.